IftachSadeh/ANNZ/README.md

 **An important note -** the choice to propagate the input variable uncertainties instead of using the KNN method must be made during the training phase of an MLM.
 This is done by setting the `inputVarErrors` parameter during training (see e.g., `scripts/annz_rndReg_advanced.py`).
 If set to a different value during optimization/verification or evaluation, it will have no affect.

 - It is possible to use ANNZ to generate object weights, based on a reference dataset.
 The weights are generated as part of the `--genInputTrees` phase, and are then used for training and optimization; they are also calculated during evaluation, and added as part of the per-object weight which is included in the output of the evaluation.
-This is feature is useful, if e.g., the target dataset for evaluation has a different distribution of input parameters, compared to the training dataset.
+This feature is useful, if e.g., the target dataset for evaluation has a different distribution of input parameters, compared to the training dataset.
 For instance, for photo-z derivation, it is possible for the spectroscopic  training sample to have a different color distribution, compared to the target photometric sample.
 The derived weights in this case are calculated as the ratio between the number of objects in a given color-box in the reference sample, compared to the training sample.
 The procedure is implemented in `CatFormat::addWgtKNNtoTree()` (in `src/CatFormat_wgtKNN.cpp`), where a more detailed explanation is also given.
 See `scripts/annz_rndReg_advanced.py` for a use-example.

 - It is possible to train/optimize MLMs using specific cuts and/or weights, based on any mathematical expression which uses the variables defined in the input dataset (not limited to the variables used for the training).
-The relevant variables are `userCuts_train`,`userCuts_valid`,`userWeights_train` and `userWeights_valid`.
+The relevant variables are `userCuts_train`, `userCuts_valid`,`userWeights_train` and `userWeights_valid`.
 See the advanced scripts for use-examples.

 - By default, a progress bar is drawn during training.
 If one is writing the output to a log file, the progress bar is important to avoid, as it will cause the size of the log file to become very large.
 One can either add `--isBatch` while running the example scripts, or set in `generalSettings.py` (or elsewhere),
 ```python